rpreiner/pocketpt/README.md

 ##
-Special Thanks go to Peter Houska.
+Special Thanks go to Peter Houska, and of course Kevin Beason for publishing the original code.